charlottesarter/source-code-differencing/README.md

 For now we plan to look more into gumtree source code to try to understand which part of the code we can possibly improve.

+### Answers

+- We don't have to modify gumtree.
+We can start from scratch our own algorithm.
+- Parser -> TreeNode
+- **We have to match the nodes by visiting the two trees (new and old)**
+- Focus on how we can match the two nodes
+- Call the method diffGumTree
+- Clone the repository and use the parser and gumtree
+- Try diffGumTreeWithGrouping
+- Focus on Java
+- AST design -> by changing java visitor code

 #### Authors

 - Assel